generadores-en-python

 • First, the function returns the values generated by range(3)

-• When it finishes, it supplies the values from range(10, 13)
+• When that finishes, it supplies values from range(10, 13)

-• When both finish, the sequence ends
+• When both are finished, the sequence ends

-Generators with Expressions
+Generators with expressions

 gen = (x**2 for x in range(10))